-These raw materials are purchased from several suppliers, are readily available from numerous sources and accounted for approximately 13% of our total cost of sales for 2019.
-Total material costs, including purchased components, represented approximately 45% of our cost of sales in 2019.
+These raw materials are purchased from several suppliers, are readily available from numerous sources and accounted for approximately 12% of our total cost of sales for 2020.
+Total material costs, including purchased components, represented approximately 43% of our cost of sales in 2020.

 We occasionally enter into short-term commodity-related raw material supply arrangements to mitigate the impact of future price increases in commodity-related raw materials, including zinc, brass and stainless steel.
 These arrangements generally provide for stated unit prices based upon specified purchase volumes, which help us to stabilize our commodity-related raw material costs to a certain extent.
-During 2018, markets for the primary commodity-related raw materials used in the manufacture of our locking mechanisms, primarily zinc and brass, generally strengthened, but these markets moderated at the end of 2018 and remained relatively stable through 2019.
-Over that same period, the market for stainless steel, the primary raw material used for the manufacture of marine exhaust headers and pipes and wake enhancement systems, remained relatively stable.
-While we expect the markets for our primary commodity-related raw materials to remain stable during 2020, we recognize that economic conditions could introduce renewed volatility on these and other manufacturing materials.
+At other times we may make spot market buys of larger quantities of raw materials to take advantage of favorable pricing or volume-based discounts.
+Markets for the primary commodity-related raw materials used in the manufacture of our locking mechanisms, primarily zinc and brass, remained relatively stable through 2019 and 2020.
+Similarly, over the same periods, the market for stainless steel, the primary raw material used for the manufacture of marine exhaust headers and pipes and wake enhancement systems, remained relatively stable.
+While we expect the markets for our primary commodity-related raw materials to remain stable during 2021, we recognize that economic conditions could introduce renewed volatility on these and other manufacturing materials.
 When purchased on the spot market, each of these raw materials may be subject to sudden and unanticipated price increases.
 When possible, we seek to mitigate the impact of fluctuations in these raw material costs on our margins through improvements in production efficiencies or other operating cost reductions.
 In the event we are unable to offset raw material cost increases with other cost reductions, it may be difficult to recover those cost increases through increased product selling prices or raw material surcharges due to the competitive nature of the markets served by our products.
 Consequently, overall operating margins can be affected by commodity-related raw material cost pressures.
 Commodity market prices are cyclical, reflecting overall economic trends, specific developments in consuming industries and speculative investor activities.